dipdup-io/dipdup/docs/indexes/README.md

       datasource: tzkt_mainnet
 ```

-You can also create indexes from templates later in runtime.
-See {{ #summary getting-started/templates-and-variables.md }} page.
+You can also spawn indexes from templates in runtime; see {{ #summary getting-started/templates-and-variables.md }} page.

 ## Indexing scope